multiword/multiword.github.io/mwe2023/index.md

 #### [Asma Ben Abacha](https://sites.google.com/site/asmabenabacha/) (Microsoft) and [Goran Nenadic](https://personalpages.manchester.ac.uk/staff/gnenadic/) (University of Manchester)

-**Bios:** Asma Abacha is a Senior Scientist at Microsoft, with over 80 peer reviewed publications.
+**Bios:** Asma Ben Abacha is a Senior Scientist at Microsoft, with over 80 peer reviewed publications.
 Her research interests include Natural Language Processing, Machine Learning, Artificial Intelligence and their applications in medicine and healthcare.

 Goran Nenadic is a Professor in the Department of Computer Science at University of Manchester and a Turing Fellow at the Alan Turing Institute, with more than 250 peer reviewed publications.
 His research interests include Natural Language Processing, text mining, and health informatics.